ORNL-AMO/Choose-Your-Own-Adventure/GAMEPLAY.md

 ## Project Types and Behavior
 ### All Types:
 - May be implemented and un-implemented in the implementation year
 - Implementation applies energy savings immediately.
-Savings remain for all subsequent game years, **Except savings from projects w/ Related Maintenance**.
+Savings remain for all subsequent game years.

 ### Normal (Non-Renewable):
 - **!!!!** Projects implemented in previous years become Completed Projects (in Year Recap) after the implementation year.

-### Normal (Non-Renewable) W/ Related Maintenance:
-- energy savings apply for the year implemented, but don't last for subsequent years.
-Savings may come back with a related project (see below)
-- **Example** Scope 2 - Small Carport Solar Installation reveals Carport Solar - Maintenance

 ### Renewable:
 - Are auto-implemented in all years following implementation.
 Can be unimplemented at any time to remove energy savings and costs
 - Project cost is deducted from the budget at the start of each year it is renewed
 - Year Recap project recap cards will only be displayed in the implementation year, unless the project was financed.
 - **Example** Scope 2 - Mid-sized Solar PPPA

-### Maintenance Renewable:
-- Becomes available when it's parent/dependant is implemented.
-- **Example** Scope 2 - Small Carport Solar Installation reveals Carport Solar - Maintenance

 ---
 ## Financing